apify/apify-docs/sources/academy/tutorials/api/run_actor_and_retrieve_data_via_api.md

 ![Webhook example](./images/webhook.png)

-The webhook will send you a pretty complicated [JSON object](/platform/integrations/webhooks/actions), but usually, you would only be interested in the `resource` object within the response, which is essentially just the **run info** JSON from the previous sections.
+The webhook will send you a pretty complicated [JSON object](/platform/integrations/webhooks/actions), but usually, you would only be interested in the `resource` object within the response, which is like the **run info** JSON from the previous sections.
 We can leave the payload template as is for our example since it is all we need.

 Once your server receives this request from the webhook, you know that the event happened, and you can ask for the complete data.